DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/intermission.md

 Dwarfs and fairies too are judged as filthy and inferior races."

 Answered angel with six enormous wings.
-Heaven Lord Alfreyja - the leader of angels and archangel who took a name of foreign gods hero upon.
+Heaven Lord Alfreyja - the leader of angels and archangel who took a name of sidhes hero upon.
 Great hero, with long hair of flax colour, solemnly told her while standing by altar.

 "This country, this world belong to angel's domain.